 Name of Programme:

-Name of Contact Person:
+Name of Contact Person n:

 Contact information:

 Period Covered: to

-Programme Changes
+Programme/Subject Course Changes

-- Describe any changes made to the programme such as structure, sequence or timing with a rationale. - Describe any changes made to modules within a programme such as content and assessment strategy. - Identify significant changes to key staff involved in delivery.
+- Describe any changes made to the programme/subject course such as structure, sequence or timing with a rationale. - Describe any changes made to modules within a programme or subject course such as content and assessment strategy. - Identify significant changes to key staff involved in delivery.

-Programme Statistics
+Statistics

-The minimum statistical information/data concerning courses within the programme are required as follows:
+The minimum statistical information/data concerning are required as follows:

-- Number of students entering the programme and their nationality. - Number of students completing the programme.
+- Number of students entering and their nationality. - Number of students completing the programme or subject course